platformio/platformio-docs/ide/eclipse.rst

 .. warning::
-    The libraries which are added, installed or used in the project after generating process wont be reflected in IDE.
+    The libraries which are added, installed or used in the project after generating process won't be reflected in IDE.
 To fix it please run ``PlatformIO: Rebuild C/C++ Project Index`` target and right click on the project and ``Project > Refresh`` (F5).